Cray-HPE/docs-csm/operations/configuration_management/Configuration_Management.md

 CFS remotely executes Ansible configuration content on nodes or boot images with the following workflow:

-1. Creating a configuration with one or more layers within a specific Git repository, and committing it to be executed by Ansible.
+1. Users create a configuration with one or more layers that references Ansible playbooks stored in VCS.
-2. Targeting a node, boot image, or group of nodes to apply the configuration.
+1. Users either specify a configuration and the components to apply it to by creating a CFS session, or by setting the desired configuration for the a component.
-3. Creating a configuration session to apply and track the status of Ansible, applying each configuration layer to the targets specified in the session metadata.
+1. CFS creates a Kubernetes job that runs the Ansible to apply each of the playbooks in the specified configuration.

-Additionally, configuration management of specific components \(nodes\) can also be achieved by doing the following:

-1. Creating a configuration with one or more layers within a specific Git repository, and committing it to be executed by Ansible.
-2. Setting the desired configuration state of a node to the prescribed layers.
-3. Enabling the CFS Batcher to automatically configure nodes by creating one or more configuration sessions to apply the configuration layer\(s\).
+For more information on the flow of CFS sessions see the [CFS Flow Diagrams](CFS_Flow_Diagrams.md).